Earle Mankey

 Earle Mankey (sometimes misspelled "Earl" in credits) (born March 8, 1947, in Washington, United States) is an American musician, record producer and audio engineer.
 He was a founding member and guitarist for the band Halfnelson, later called Sparks.
 He became a record producer, predominantly for Los Angeles area bands like the Pop, 20/20, the Runaways, Concrete Blonde, Jumpin' Jimes, the Long Ryders, the Three O'Clock, the Tearaways, the Conditionz, Adicts, Durango 95, Leslie Pereira and the Lazy Heroes, and Kristian Hoffman.
 He is the brother of Concrete Blonde guitarist James Mankey.

+As an engineer, his work includes The Beach Boys Love You (1977) and M.I.U.
+Album (1978) by The Beach Boys.

 Mankey's route into studio work began formally with the demo recordings he engineered for Halfnelson.
 Using two stereo reel-to-reel tape recorders (a Sony quarter-inch and a Panasonic quarter-inch) he painstakingly built up the tracks by recording onto the first recorder and then playing the results back into the second recorder along with a simultaneous performance either by himself on guitar or Ron Mael on keyboards until a finished backing track was completed, to which Russell Mael then added vocals.
 Mankey describes these early experiments as "fussing around with tape recorders" though he admits he took pride in the "cutting edge" nature of the home recordings he made at this time.

 On his approach to recording and making music, he says: "About the only thing that can excite me is to try to think of something I haven't thought of before and then try to do it – which is the satisfying part."

 Personal life

-Earle lives in and maintains his studio in Thousand Oaks, California, called Earle's Psychedelic Shack and is still active in recording and producing.
+Earle lives in and maintains his studio in Thousand Oaks, California, called "Earle's Psychedelic Shack" and is still active in recording and producing.

-Earle is the older brother of Concrete Blonde guitarist James Mankey.
+Earle is the elder brother of Concrete Blonde guitarist James Mankey.